b-z-l/soda/README.md

 # SODA: Small Sensor Organizing Database Application

-This application waits for drives to be interted,
+SODA waits for a new volume to be inserted into the computer (SD card, USB stick, hard drive, etc)., and scans the files on that volume for sensor files with the format:

-## How This Works
+ YYYY-MM-DD_HHhMMm_SENSOR000.txt

-SODA waits for a new volume to be inserted into the computer (SD card, USB stick, hard drive, etc).
-It scans the filenames of the drive for files which include the string "SENSOR".
-It then parses the filename for the year and month the log file was created, it checks if that file exists in the project directory, if it doesn't exist, SODA will copy the file into the project directory specified by the user, and import its data into the database.
+Files are identified by looking for 'SENSOR' in the filename then parses the name for the year and month the log file was created, it checks if that file exists in the project directory, if it doesn't exist, SODA will copy the file into the project directory specified by the user, and import its data into the database.
+If files are found with the same name, it won't try and import the data again.

-## Important Files
+## Project Files

 ### Config.py